-^{11 &}quot;Active" is assessed by whether a farm plan has led to some delivery of erosion mitigation work in the past three years.
+&quot;Active" is assessed by whether a farm plan has led to some delivery of erosion mitigation work in the past three years.

-12 The "contestable fund" provides assistance to landowners for implementing remediation works to farm system environmental risks.
-These grants are coordinated through farm environment plans and incentivise farm system improvements that will result in a water quality or biodiversity enhancement.
-Works are prioritised by priority catchments identified in the proposed Natural Resources Plan, and any unallocated funding is accessible to non-priority catchments after February in any plan year.
+The "contestable fund" provide a sasistance to landowners for implementing remediation works to farm system environmental risks.
+These grants are coordinated through farm environment plans and incentivise farm system improvements that will result in a water quality or 12 The "contestable fund" provides assistance to landowners for implementing remediation works to farm system environmental risks.
+These grants are coordinated through ram environment pairs are incentives a priority catchments after February in any plan year. biodiversity enhancement.
+Works are priority catchments after February in any plan year.

-13 In 2018/19, \$286,398 of grants was provided in priority catchments, and \$90,389 was provided in non-priority catchments.
+In 2018/19, \$286,398 of grants was provided in priority catchments, and \$90,389 was provided in non-priority catchments.

-14 In 2019/20 86 percent of all contestable funding was allocated to priority catchments identified in the proposed Natural Resources Plan.
+In 2019/20 86 percent of all contestable funding was allocated to priority catchments identified in the proposed Natural Resources Plan.
+13

-Biodiversity Management
+Biodiversity management

-Level of Service Performance Measures Baseline (2017) 2018/19 Target 2018/19 Result (Audited) 2018/19 Status of Result 2019/20 Target 2019/20 Result 2019/20 Status of Result Commentary on 2019/20 Results Plan and deliver a programme to maintain or improve the ecological condition of identified high biodiversity value sites 15 Percentage of management actions 16 achieved to improve the habitat for native plants and animals 97.5% 95% 93% Not Achieved 17 95% 95% Achieved
+Level of Service Performance Measures Baseline (2017) 2018/19 Target 2018/19 Result (Audited) 2018/19 Status of Result 2019/20 Target 2019/20 Result 2019/20 Status of Result Commentary on 2019/20 Results Plan and deliver a programme to maintain or improve the ecological condition of identified high biodiversity value sites Percentage of management actions achieved to improve the habitat for native plants and animals 97.5% %56 93% Not Achieved %56 %56 Achieved

-Pest Management
+Pest management

-Level of Service Performance Measures Baseline (2017) 2018/19 Target 2018/19 Result (Audited) 2018/19 Status of Result 2019/20 Target 2019/20 Result 2019/20 Status of Result Commentary on 2019/20 Results Provide possum control services in bovine TB free areas Number of possums in the Regional Possum Predator Control Programme area Low (<5% Residual Trap Catch) Low (<5% Residual Trap Catch) Residual Trap Catch 4.3% Achieved Low (<5% Residual Trap Catch) Residual Trap Catch 1.4% in the areas that did receive pest control Not Achieved F Provide pest species control services in Greater Wellington Key Native Ecosystems (KNE) Deliver in accordance with KNE plans 18 New measure Achieved Achieved Achieved Achieved Achieved Achieved Provide pest control services across the region Deliver in accordance with the Regional Pest Management Plan 19 New measure Achieved Achieved Achieved Achieved Not Achieved Not Achieved G
+Level of Service Performance Measures Baseline (2017) 2018/19 Target 2018/19 Result (Audited) 2018/19 Status of Result 2019/20 Target 2019/20 Result 2019/20 Status of Result Commentary on 2019/20 Results Provide possum control services in bovine TB free areas Number of possums in the Regional Possum Predator Control Programme area Low (<5% Residual Trap Catch) Low (<5% Residual Trap Catch) Residual Trap Catch Achieved 4.3% Achieved Low (<5% Residual Trap Catch) Residual Trap Catch 1.4% in the areas that did receive pest control Not Achieved L. Provide pest species control services in Greater Wellington Key Native Ecosystems (KNE) Deliver in accordance with KNE plans New measure Achieved Achieved Achieved Achieved Achieved Achieved Provide pest control services across the region Deliver in accordance with the Regional Pest Management Plan New measure Achieved Achieved Achieved Achieved Not Achieved Not Achieved Ŋ